Why Young Koreans Are Going Back to Saunas — and Redefining What Wellness Looks Like

 Why Now?
 Burnout Without Expensive Solutions

-Wellness culture exists, but many popular options — boutique fitness studios, therapy apps, retreats — remain expensive or individualistic.
+Wellness culture exists, but many options — boutique fitness studios, therapy apps, retreats — remain expensive or individualistic.

 Jjimjilbangs offer something rare: low-cost recovery without performance expectations.

 For the price of a casual meal, visitors gain access to heated rooms, resting spaces, communal lounges, and often sleeping areas.
-No membership branding.
-No optimization mindset.

 Digital Detox Without Calling It Detox

 Interestingly, most young visitors do not explicitly describe sauna trips as digital detox experiences.
-Yet the environment naturally creates one.

 Without formal rules, behavior changes.